-- 1. The Regulated Flood Hazard Areas are the 100-year floodplains illustrated and referenced in the following specific studies and reports described as follows: - A. Regulated Flood Hazard Area includes the current effective Flood Insurance Study (FIS) and accompanying Flood Insurance Rate Maps (FIRMs) for Park County, Map number 30067INDOA, Effective date October 18, 2011---Available in Park County Environmental Health Departments and DNRC. - B. Regulated Flood Hazard Areas also include those areas identified by Park County in its Floodplain Management Shields River Floodplain Management Study, dated March 1993; and any accompanying data adopted by reference and declared to be part of these Regulations. - 2.
-The Regulated Flood Hazard Areas specifically described or illustrated in the above referenced studies and maps of the 100-year floodplain have been delineated, designated and established by order or determination by the DNRC pursuant to Sections 76-5-201et.seq., MCA. - 3.
-Use allowances, design and construction requirements specifically in Sections 5, 6, 9, and 10 in these regulations vary by the specific Floodplain areas including areas identified as Floodway and Flood Fringe within the Regulated Flood Hazard Area.
+- 1. The Regulated Flood Hazard Areas are the 100-year Floodplains illustrated and referenced in the following specific studies and reports described as follows: - A. Regulated Flood Hazard Area includes the current effective Flood Insurance Study (FIS) and accompanying Flood Insurance Rate Maps (FIRMs) for Park County, Map number 30067INDOA, Effective date October 18, 2011---Available in Park County Planning Department and DNRC; and - B. Regulated Flood Hazard Areas also include those areas identified by the County in its Floodplain Management Shields River Floodplain Management Study, dated March 1993; and any accompanying data adopted by reference and declared to be part of these Regulations. - 2.
+The Regulated Flood Hazard Area specifically described or illustrated in the above referenced studies and maps of the 100-year Floodplain have been delineated, designated and established by order or determination by the DNRC pursuant to Sections 76-5-201et.seq., MCA. - 3.
+Use allowances, design and construction requirements specifically in Sections 5, 6, 9 and 10 in these Regulations vary by the specific Floodplain areas including areas identified as Floodway and Flood Fringe within the Regulated Flood Hazard Area.